Pine Point, Northwest Territories: History

 Construction of both the Pine Point mine and the community commenced in 1962.
 Pine Point incorporated as a town on April 1, 1974.

 The mine was closed in 1987, forcing the single-industry town to close in 1988.
 Mike Lenton was the town's last mayor.
 Pine Point houses were sold cheaply, and many of the buildings were then moved to Fort Resolution (including the ice arena), Hay River and northern Alberta while the remaining buildings were demolished.
 The Town of Pine Point was absorbed into Unorganized Fort Smith on January 1, 1996.
 Today the site is completely abandoned, although there is still evidence of the street layout.

 Pine Point is the subject of Welcome to Pine Point, a 2011 web documentary created by Michael Simons and Paul Shoebridge and produced by the National Film Board of Canada.
 The web documentary includes audiovisual material and mementos compiled by former resident Richard Cloutier for his own website, Pine Point Revisited.

-The song "Pine Point" by the Toronto, Ontario band Pup, is a non fictional story about the town.